arrisnawadi/To-Do-List-JS/README.md

 #### How To Use
 1. You can only add a maximum of 10 activities, if more then a notification will appear.
 2. Checked lists can't be deleted.
-3. There is an option to delete all where the list that has been checked or not  will be deleted.
-4. Form input must required.
+3. Form input must be required.